 Mount Olive is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Mount Olive are slightly less educated than the national average of 21.84% for the average city or town: 13.14% of adults in Mount Olive have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Mount Olive rank slightly lower than the national average.
+13.14% of adults 25 and older in Mount Olive have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Mount Olive in 2022 was $29,393, which is lower middle income relative to Illinois and the nation.
 This equates to an annual income of $117,572 for a family of four.
 However, Mount Olive contains both very wealthy and poor people as well.